 - Sunday – Evolution + Ladies’ night in the Irish

-In any case, if for whatever reason you are going to visit GiliT during Ramadan do not worry.
-We realized that it was Ramadan with the trip already started and we still had a lot of fun.
+In any case, if for whatever reason you are going to visit GiliT during Ramadan, do not worry – we realized that it was Ramadan after our trip had already started and we still had a lot of fun.
 When the music ended, we bathed on the beach and sang around a bonfire with other young people.
-Even in Ramadan, there are hundreds of young people having fun.
+Even during Ramadan, there are still hundreds of young people having fun.

-You just have to have certain precautions and not just with drugs.
-In Gili Trawangan there have been numerous cases of tourist deaths due to adulterated alcohol intoxication.
-Some bars, like Rudy’s, are said to use methanol to reduce the cost of their drinks.
-As we knew this beforehand we only drank Bintang beers, which I very much doubt they are worth to adulterate.
+You must take certain precautions and not only with drugs.
+In Gili Trawangan, there have been numerous cases of tourist deaths due to adulterated alcohol intoxication.
+Some bars, like Rudy’s, are said to have used methanol to reduce the base cost of their drinks.
+As we knew this beforehand, we only drank Bintang beers, which I very much doubt are worth adulterating.

-For the two days spent in Gili Trawangan we followed this routine and It was an unforgettable experience.
-If I could have chosen, I would have spent other two days in Gili Trawangan, looking for turtles on Coral Beach, watching the sky on fire from the Ombok Sunset’s swing, dancing around the bonfire of The Exile to the beat of drums, and listening to live reggae in Sama Sama.
+For the two days spent in Gili Trawangan, we followed this routine and it was an unforgettable experience.
+If I could do differently, I would have spent other two days in Gili Trawangan looking for turtles on Coral Beach, watching the sky on fire from the Ombok Sunset’s swing, dancing around the bonfire of The Exile to the beat of drums, and listening to live reggae in Sama Sama.